bigscience-workshop/biomedical/README.md

 ## Contribution Guidelines

-To be guaranteed acknowledgement, participants must implement an *accepted data-loading script* to the bigscience-biomedical collection for **at least 1 dataset**.
+To be considered a contributor, participants must implement an *accepted data-loading script* to the bigscience-biomedical collection for **at least 1 dataset**.

 Explicit instructions are found in [Get started](#Get-started), but the overall criteria to get accepted is as follows: <br>